qaecology/blogdown-website/content/authors/Rebecca Rasmussen/_index.md

 ---

-James is a PhD student supervised by Prof. Emily Nicholson, Dr. Tina Parkhurst and Dr. Julianna Santos.
-He is researching how ecosystem integrity can be measured and the threats that impact ecosystem integrity over time.
-The research is a collaboration with the IUCN and focuses on five key sites in the Global South aiming to support Nature Positive outcomes for ecosystems.
-James utilises both remote sensing, as well as field work data to study ecosystem change based on conceptual models developed for the ecosystems.

-James holds a BSc (Zoology) and a MSc (Biomolecular Science) from the University College Dublin, Ireland.
-His previous work focused on using eDNA to study Irish bat diets, trophic interactions and their habitat association.
+Rebecca Rasmussen is a PhD student supervised by Bronwyn Hradsky, Naomi Davis and Nic Geard.
+Her research explores agent-based modelling of invasive predators and their native Australian prey, and the technique's usefulness to both ecology and management.
+The goal of this research is to support land managers in making more informed decisions about invasive predator control to relieve predation pressure on threatened Australian fauna.
+Rebecca has an interdisciplinary background, with training in both mathematics and ecology.
+She has previously worked on topics such as hydrodynamical models of water bugs and compartmental models of infectious diseases.